mackenzie-norman/CHLA-302/final/qoutes.typ

 We assume nothing.
 We refuse to let our bodies mystify us: "I shall close my eyes, I shall stop my ears, I shall call away all my senses" (HR 1:157).
 We begin afresh.
 The result, in the Meditations, is a securing of all the boundaries that, in childhood, are so fragile: between the "inner" and the "outer," between the subjective and the objective, between self and world
 = Focaul

-“imagine what we could be” by getting rid of the double bind of simultaneously being individualized and totalized (“Subject and Power” 335-6/783-4) so that we may promote new forms of subjectivity through refusals of the kind of individuality imposed onus for several centuries"
+“imagine what we could be” by getting rid of the double bind of simultaneously being individualized and totalized (“Subject and Power” 335-6/783-4) so that we may promote new forms of subjectivity through refusals of the kind of individuality imposed on us for several centuries"

 = https://monoskop.org/images/0/03/Technologies_of_the_Self_A_Seminar_with_Michel_Foucault.pdf